Legislation Governing Accommodations

 Faculty Responsibilities for Providing Accommodations

-Faculty must provide accommodations for a student with a disability if the student presents a letter enumerating identified accommodations from ADSO.
-Students who do not provide ADSO verification should be asked to do so before accommodations are provided.
-If the faculty member disagrees with the an accommodation, or is aware of course-specific factors that have bearing on the accommodation, s/he should consult with ADSO.
+Faculty must provide accommodations for a student with a disability if the student presents a letter enumerating identified accommodations from the ADSO.
+Students who do not provide the ADSO with verification should be asked to do so before accommodations are provided.
+If the faculty member disagrees with the an accommodation, or is aware of course-specific factors that have bearing on the accommodation, they should consult with ADSO.

-If a faculty member disagrees with an accommodation for a given student and is unable to resolve the disagreement in consultation with ADSO staff, s/he may file an appeal, in writing, with the Vice President of Student Affairs.
+If a faculty member disagrees with an accommodation for a given student and is unable to resolve the disagreement in consultation with ADSO staff, the student may file an appeal, in writing, with the Vice President of Student Affairs.
 While the matter is in dispute, the accommodation must be provided.

 Frequently Asked Questions from Faculty